arlogy/nvc/examples/README.md

 ## HTML pages

-`html_pages` contains HTML examples illustrating how to use nvc.
+`html_pages` contains standalone HTML examples illustrating how to use nvc.
 These examples can be run locally (after download or `git clone`).
-However, be sure to run `npm run examples:html:gen-deps` first to generate up-to-date dependencies, assuming `npm install` has already been executed.
+However, be sure to run `npm run examples:html:gen-api-files` first to generate up-to-date API-files, assuming `npm install` has already been executed.